carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-pro-type-member-init.rst

 .. option:: IgnoreArrays

-   If set to non-zero, the check will not warn about array members that are not zero-initialized during construction.
+   If set to `true`, the check will not warn about array members that are not zero-initialized during construction.
 For performance critical code, it may be important to not initialize fixed-size array members.
-Default is `0`.
+Default is `false`.

 .. option:: UseAssignment

-   If set to non-zero, the check will provide fix-its with literal initializers
+   If set to `true`, the check will provide fix-its with literal initializers
    \( ``int i = 0;`` \) instead of curly braces \( ``int i{};`` \).

 This rule is part of the "Type safety" profile of the C++ Core